FAQs - IVIG

 Q23.
 What is covered under the Medicare IVIG Demonstration payment?

 A23.
 Under the demonstration, Medicare is making a bundled payment for all services and supplies related to the administration of the IVIG medication to a beneficiary in the home.
 As with other Medicare Part B services, this payment is subject to coinsurance and deductible, as well as sequestration.

 As a bundled payment, no additional payment will be made for any other services or supplies used before, during or after the administration of the IVIG.
-Such supplies and services may include travel time, needles, tubing, saline, pumps, peripheral IV supplies, etc. and the beneficiary may not be charged for these services or supplies.
+Such supplies and services shall include travel time, needles, tubing, saline, pumps, peripheral IV supplies, etc. and the beneficiary shall not be charged for these services or supplies.
 Medicare will only pay separately for the IVIG medication in accordance with the coverage and payment rules under the traditional Medicare fee-for-service program.